surfedushare/harvester/README.md

 This way you can reach these containers outside of the container network through their names.
 This is important for many setup commands as well as running tests during development.

-To finish the container setup you can run these commands to build all containers:
+To finish the setup you can run these commands to build all containers:

 ```bash
 invoke aws.sync-repository-state --no-profile